Monday, March 2, 2020

 Crispy Chicken Wings with Two Sauces

-This is another recipe from my Convection Cookbook.
+This is another recipe from my Convection Cookbook with adaptation from Natasha's Kitchen.
 As the description states: "crispy on the outside, juicy on the inside, and bathed in a zippy sauce or a traditional hot sauce.
 You have got yourself an "all star appetizer".

 Ingredients: